Uncover the exact procedure of how to prepare a woman for sex…

 Women very rarely start off wet, so any kind of penetration can be intensely painful until she starts feeling turned on and her juices start flowing.
 This means you can't just insert your fingers, a toy, or your penis without preparation!
 Lube allows for an easy entry so there's no distractions to take her away from her orgasms.
 Coconut oil is very effective as a lubricant.
 Use a very small amount on the outside edge of a woman's vagina (don't use too much as it can affect your own rhythm and awareness of sensations.)

 For women who suffer from inner vaginal dryness and pain, Lubrication isn't just needed on the outside of the vagina, it's needed on the inside too!
 Up to 50% of women feel like their vagina is being scraped with coarse sandpaper with any kind of penetration.

 This pain is similar to scraping your eyeballs, so it's not something either of you can ignore or pretend doesn't exist.
-External lube does not fix this, she needs my Inner Vaginal Flush Technique which I explain in detail in my Sex Mastery program for women, as well as this post: The Best Natural Cures for Female Dryness.
+External lube does not fix this, she needs my Inner Vaginal Flush Technique which I explain in detail in my Sex Mastery program for women.

 Preparing a woman for sex doesn't just include foreplay techniques.
 Knowing how to stay hard and in control throughout foreplay, penetration, and intercourse is paramount.

 Make sure you're HARD when she's ready for penetration.